 Dry and sore

-Soreness in the skin is nothing to persevere particularly when it becomes dry itchy and bumpy.
+Soreness is one thing that is hard to persevere particularly when the skin becomes dry itchy and bumpy.
 This may be complicated if you have allergies and apply cosmetics such as liners, eyelash curlers, hair dye etc.

 These symptoms mostly occur on dry eyelids but could be associated with conditions like blepharitis.
-For safety and health purposes resist treatments for allergy.
+For safety and health purposes desist any treatments for allergy.
 The best step to take is to get diagnosed.
-If the skin around this areas become extremely sore see your eye doctor before you seek medication.
+If the skin around this areas become extremely sore see your eye doctor.

 If dry skin patches